 In particular, it holds that

-where $\FCRSA$ is the class of \emph{formula coloring problems} that result out of running $\tau_4$ on the instances in the problem $\Con(\DFARSA, \DFA)$.
-In particular, $g_1$ transforms the minimal solution of $\FC$ into the minimal solution of $\Con(\DFA,\DFA)$, thus $opt_{\FC}(F_S) = opt_{\Con}(S)$ (due to Theorem \ref{theorem:dfa_fs_coloring}) and $|F_S| = \Theta(|S|^2)$.
-From those two facts, it follows that finding a valid coloring $P$ of $F_S$, such that $|P| \leq opt_{FC} (F)^{\alpha} |F|^{\beta'}$ would contradict Theorem \ref{theorem:classical_hardness_more}, for the parameter range $\alpha \geq 1$, $0 \leq \beta' < 1/2$.
-Thus, the reduction $(\tau_4,g_1)$ preserves the approximation hardness of $\Con(\DFARSA, \DFA)$ in the sense of the following theorem \cite{kearns_boolfunc_1993}: \begin{theorem}[Classical hardness of approximation for \emph{formula coloring} \cite{kearns_boolfunc_1993}] Assuming the hardness of inverting the RSA function, there exists no classical probabilistic polynomial-time algorithm that on input an instance $F_S$ of $\FCRSA$ finds a valid coloring $P$ that approximates the size $opt_{\FC}(F_S)$ of the optimal solution by
+where $\FCRSA$ is the class of \emph{formula colouring problems} that result out of running $\tau_4$ \ntext{(introduced in section \ref{subseq:classhard_fc})} on the instances in the problem $\Con(\DFARSA, \DFA)$.
+In particular, $g_1$ transforms the minimal solution of $\FC$ into the minimal solution of $\Con(\DFA,\DFA)$, thus $opt_{\FC}(F_S) = opt_{\Con}(S)$ (due to Theorem \ref{theorem:dfa_fs_colouring}) and $|F_S| = \Theta(|S|^2)$.
+From those two facts, it follows that finding a valid colouring $P$ of $F_S$, such that $|P| \leq opt_{FC} (F)^{\alpha} |F|^{\beta'}$ would contradict Theorem \ref{theorem:classical_hardness_more}, for the parameter range $\alpha \geq 1$, $0 \leq \beta' < 1/2$.
+Thus, the reduction $(\tau_4,g_1)$ preserves the approximation hardness of $\Con(\DFARSA, \DFA)$ in the sense of the following theorem \cite{kearns_boolfunc_1993}: \begin{theorem}[Classical hardness of approximation for \emph{formula colouring} \cite{kearns_boolfunc_1993}] Assuming the hardness of inverting the RSA function, there exists no classical probabilistic polynomial-time algorithm that on input an instance $F_S$ of $\FCRSA$ finds a valid colouring $P$ that approximates the size $opt_{\FC}(F_S)$ of the optimal solution by

 for any $\alpha \geq 1$ and $0 \leq \beta < 1/2$. \end{theorem}